 This is probably the biggest scam in Rio.
 It’s a pain, but try to use cash everywhere to avoid having to worry about fraud.
 If you do use a credit or debit card, make sure they bring the card machine to your table or watch them swipe your card—never let your card out of your sight.

 Skimming is rampant, so if the card slot seems loose, don’t use it!
 Check your card balance daily and don’t use standalone ATMs.
 Try to withdraw money at the airport, at your hotel, or at a bank.

 This scam involves someone squirting something gross onto your shoes—and then a shoe shiner will offer to clean your shoes for a hugely inflated price.
 If this happens, just walk away and clean your own shoes.

 Theft and scams are common, but violent crime is relatively rare

 Petty theft and scams are by far the most common crimes reported in Rio.
-There is a high pickpocket risk especially on the beaches and on crowded buses or downtown “Centro” streets.
+Locals tell us there is a high pickpocket risk especially on the beaches and on crowded buses or downtown “Centro” streets.
 A few simple precautions will minimize your chances of being pickpocketed.
-So, get started on your Rio itinerary!

 While the tap water in hotel rooms and ice cubes in restaurants are filtered and safe to drink, this is generally not true elsewhere.
 It’s best to stick to bottled water.

-You should be all set if you are up to date on routine vaccinations.
+You should be all set if you are up to date on routine vaccinations and have had the COVID vaccine.
 However, the CDC recommends all travelers heading to Brazil should also be covered for hepatitis A, typhoid, and yellow fever.
 Based on how long you are staying, however, or if you plan to explore the rural areas, you may need additional vaccines.

 Just in case you run into any trouble while seeing the sights of Rio, here are some numbers to call for assistance.